Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Methods and Experimental Setup

 \subsection{Generalized Radon Transform (GRT) and Radar Signal Synthesis}

 Without loss of generality, in this research, we normalize all the magnitude of radar signal $\tS$ to $[0, 1]$.
-To accurately simulate real-world scenarios, We use the bistatic radar configuration mentioned in \ref{grt} In the case, the transmitter (TX) and receiver (RX) are spatially separated at each time step.
-Further details of this setup are provided in Appendix \ref{radarsetup}.
+To accurately simulate real-world scenarios, we use the bistatic radar configuration mentioned in Section \ref{grt} In the case, the transmitter (TX) and receiver (RX) are spatially separated at each time step.
+Further details of the radar setup are provided in Appendix \ref{radarsetup}.

 The combination of the INR learning $\rho(\vx)$ and the GRT generating the radar signal constitutes the inverse problem relative to the forward signal generation.
-We define the \textit{granularity} of the forward and inverse problem pair as the distance between neighboring voxels along the coordinate axes.
+We define the \textit{granularity} as the distance between neighboring voxels along the coordinate axes.
+The \textit{granularity} is only a parameter for scene discretization.
 Unless otherwise noted, the scene extends a 3D cubical space with edges of 10m.
 The granularity of the forward problem to 0.2m, and that of the inverse problem to 0.4m.
-This twofold difference in granularity between the forward and inverse problems is designed to create a compact representation of the scene.
+This twofold difference in granularity between the forward and inverse problems is make the RIFT more compact.

-It is important to note that the dependence of the matrix $\mathbf{A}$ on $\mathbf{x}$ makes our assumption of no loss of generality nontrivial.
-To address this $\mathbf{x}$ dependence, we consider two distinct cases: the near-field approximation and the far-field approximation.
-However, since this pertains to an ASP problem and an extensive discussion would be tangential to the primary objective of developing a neural radar reconstruction algorithm, we defer the detailed analysis to Appendix \ref{matrixA}.
+It is important to note that the dependence of the matrix $\mA$ on $\vx$ makes our assumption of no loss of generality nontrivial.
+To address this $\vx$ dependence, we consider two distinct cases: the near-field approximation and the far-field approximation.
+However, since this pertains to an ASP problem and an extensive discussion would be tangential to the primary objective of developing a neural radar reconstruction algorithm, we defer the justification of the normalization and the difference in approaches for near and far-field approximations to Appendix \ref{matrixA}.